 Today, the Dogon are seen as a large community of kemetic people who can be found living by the bend of the Niger River and in many other countries in Western Meritah (Africa).

 The purity of this kemetic wisdom and knowledge is maintained through secrecy and is handed down from generation to generation for millennia through Kemetic Dogon spiritual initiations taught within the various Dogon bloodlines.

-As with many others, Master Naba recognised that humanity was living a detrimental and self-destructive modern lifestyle.
-Unable to sit back and watch as people continued down this self-destructive path.
-Master Naba knew that exposure to Kemetic spiritual wisdom and knowledge would allow people to live a life of quality.
+Master Naba recognised that the modern lifestyle has proved itself to be detrimental and destructive to humanity and its environment.
+Unable to sit back and watch as people continued down this self-destructive path, he looked for a solution.
+He knew that exposure to spiritual wisdom and knowledge would present humanity the opportunity to live a life of quality.

 Neb Naba and the Gourmantche King

-Modern colonialism continues to challenge traditional concepts of land ownership and indigenous ways of life by destroying the lifestyles and cultures that have existed in this region for thousands of years.
+Modern colonialism continues to challenge traditional concepts of land ownership and indigenous ways of life by deteriorating the lifestyles and cultures that have existed in this region for thousands of years.